 Joy Om: I was a Rolfer for 30 years and a Cranial Therapist for 12 years before adding neurofeedback to my practice.
 I had seen many deep changes in people with both modalities of structural and energetic interventions but could see that people wanted to go deeper into their holding patterns to make real shifts in their lives.

-I was working with several people who were ready to make changes in their life and leave the past behind to become more of their true self in the world.
-I found that the neurofeedback, along with supportive counseling, allowed them to release, relax and be more present in their daily lives - and clients love to use neurofeedback at home, which was an option for them with introduction of the NeurOptimal system.
+I was working with several people who were ready to make changes in their life and leave the past behind to become more of their true selves in the world.
+I found that the neurofeedback, along with supportive counselling, allowed them to release, relax and be more present in their daily lives - and clients love to use neurofeedback at home, which was an option for them with the introduction of the NeurOptimal system.